karanshah1561998/EasyNotes/README.md

 1. **User Authentication**
    - Secure user registration and login.
-   - Protected routes, accessible only by authenticated users.
+   - Protected routes are accessible only by authenticated users.
    - Authentication with JWT (JSON Web Tokens) for secure access to user-specific data.

 2. **CRUD Operations for Notes**